 Jessica Dailey Steinecker was creative.
 I related to her in that way.
 She handmade beautiful wreaths as her creative outlet even as cancer treatment took its toll.
 Her wreaths adorn many mid-Ohio homes as a legacy to her talented hands.
 As Jessica and I shared time together last year, I learned that she, as I do, loved to travel.
 Something the family was making time to indulge.
 Jessica shared her stories of recent trips and her excitement of those yet to come.
 She was living her dream despite cancer, an example for all of us.
 Jessica sadly succumbed to metastasized triple-negative breast cancer on June 13, 2019 at age 34, leaving four small children, Ethan, Owen, Jacob, and Briella, as well as husband, Cody.
 The loss makes my survivor jersey all that more special.

 Even though I won’t be riding the roads from downtown Columbus to Gambier I have been honored to put my creative talents to work to support the effort in a new way.
-I have designed a sterling silver Pelotonia charm which features a wheel hitting the pavement design, of course, the Pelotonia arrow with “One Goal”, and around the rim you will find “Greatest Team Ever” and “Pelotonia”.
+I have designed a sterling silver Pelotonia charm that features a wheel hitting the pavement, the Pelotonia arrow with “One Goal”, and around the rim you will find “Greatest Team Ever” and “Pelotonia”.
 Offered in 5 versions; without distance, 25 miles, 45 miles, 100 miles, and 200 miles on the back of the charm to commemorate your experience.
-The charms will be available on https://shoppelotonia.org/ and at the events this weekend.
+The charms will be available on https://shoppelotonia.org/products/pelotonia-charm.